AC1706-67/bioreceipt.ai/BIOPULSE_PRD.md

 - **Personalized Recovery**: Tailored recommendations for optimization and harm reduction
 - **Future-Ready**: Built for seamless wearable integration and advanced biometric monitoring

-### Evolution from HealthyTipApp
+### Evolution from BioReceipt
-BioPulse.AI evolves the existing daily check-in system into a sophisticated substance intake logging and analysis engine while preserving all current authentication, user profiles, and data infrastructure.
+BioReceipt.AI evolves the existing daily check-in system into a sophisticated substance intake logging and analysis engine while preserving all current authentication, user profiles, and data infrastructure.

 ## 2. Goals